mjablecnik/Flutter-Template-Generator/EXAMPLES.md

 ## ftg convert
 Convert some existing project from sandbox folder into FTG template.<br>
-You can use `--project-path` option for specific different path.
+You can use `--project-path` option for specific a different path.

 [example video](examples/ftg-convert-example.mp4)